Robin Greenfield’s Commitment to Financial and Corporate Transparency

 Regeneration, Equity and Justice

 Regeneration, Equity and Justice was formed in December 2020.
-You can learn more about the organization here.
-It is the nonprofit I formed to carry out this work.
-You can find REJ’s 2021 financial statement here.
+It is the nonprofit I formed to carry out much of my service.

 This a summary of gross receipts based on 199N filings: